Planning New App State Online Programs

-Deans are asked to stress the importance of the inclusion of Distance Education staff when they are approached by academic departments with plans to offer distance education programs or modifying existing DE-delivered programs.
-DE staff will then provide three critical services, as needed:
+Deans are asked to stress the importance of the inclusion of App State Online staff when they are approached by academic departments with plans to offer distance education programs or modifying existing DE-delivered programs.
+App State Online staff will then provide three critical services, as needed:

 - Consult on market viability of the program and delivery modality